martinosorb/machine-learning-novice/_episodes/05-dimensionality-reduction.md

 exercises: 0
 questions:
-- "How can we perform unsupervised learning with dimensionality reduction techniques such as Principle Component Analyis (PCA), Uniform Manifold Approximation and Projection  (UMAP) and t-distributed Stochastic Neighbor Embedding (t-SNE)?"
+- "How can we perform unsupervised learning with dimensionality reduction techniques such as Principle Component Analyis (PCA), Uniform Manifold Approximation and Projection  (UMAP), t-distributed Stochastic Neighbor Embedding (t-SNE) and Higher Order Singular Value Decomposition (HOSVD) ?"
 objectives:
 - "Recall that most data is inherently multidimensional"
 - "Understand that reducing the number of dimensions can simplify modelling and allow classifications to be performed."
 - "Understand that dimensionality reduction is helpful in performing data visualization and interpretation"
-- "Apply PCA, t-SNE and UMAP with Scikit Learn to an example dataset."
+- "Apply PCA, t-SNE, UMAP and HOSVD with Scikit Learn to an example dataset."
-- "Evaluate the relative peformance of PCA, t-SNE and UMAP."
+- "Evaluate the relative peformance of PCA, t-SNE, UMAP and HOSVD."
 keypoints:
-- "PCA is a linear dimensionality reduction technique"
+- "PCA is a linear dimensionality reduction technique for tabular data"
-- "t-SNE is another dimensionality reduction technique that is more general than PCA"
+- "t-SNE is another dimensionality reduction technique for tabular data that is more general than PCA"
-- "UMAP is another dimensionality reduction technique that allows for nonlinear embeddings"
+- "UMAP is another dimensionality reduction technique for tabular that allows for nonlinear embeddings"
+- "HOSVD is a linear dimensionality reduction technique for general tensors"

 ---